royanlord/royanlord/README.md

   </p>
   <p>
-    A passionate <b>Front-End Developer</b> specializing in building interactive, modern, and responsive web and desktop applications.
+    A passionate <b>Front-End Developer</b> specializing in building interactive, modern, and responsive web
+    <br>and desktop applications.
 I thrive on crafting seamless and intuitive user experiences.
     <br><br>
     Currently, I'm also pursuing my <b>Master's Degree in Computer Science</b> at <b>Dian Nuswantoro University (UDINUS)</b>, deepening my understanding of computational theories and technological innovation.
-I'm always eager to take on new challenges and explore opportunities for continuous learning and collaboration on exciting projects.
+I'm always eager to take on new challenges and explore opportunities for continuous learning and collaboration
+    <br>on exciting projects.
   </p>
 </div>